XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts

 \subsection{Code Generation for Data Science}

-The \dsonek dataset~\cite{lai2022ds1000} is a collection of 1000 realistic data science coding problems ranging from 7 popular data science libraries in Python, including Matplotlib (plt), NumPy (np), Pandas (pd), SciPy (scp), Scikit-Learn (sk), PyTorch (py), and TensorFlow (tf).
+The \dsonek dataset~\cite{lai2022ds1000} is a collection of 1000 realistic data science coding problems ranging from seven popular data science libraries in Python, including Matplotlib (plt), NumPy (np), Pandas (pd), SciPy (scp), Scikit-Learn (sk), PyTorch (py), and TensorFlow (tf).
 We evaluate \ours on \dsonek{} to understand its effectiveness for practical data science engineering.
 We follow the evaluation setting of prior works~\cite{guo2024deepseekcoder, wei2023magicoder}.
-In Table \ref{tab:ds1000}, \oursmerge achieves the best overall performance among all the evaluated 1.3B models.
-Specifically, \oursmerge consistently surpasses \baselineds among all the seven studied libraries and also outperforms \ewads in general.
+Table \ref{tab:ds1000} shows that \oursmerge achieves the best overall performance among all the evaluated 1.3B models.
+Specifically, \oursmerge consistently surpasses \baselineds among all the seven studied libraries and outperforms \ewads in general.